Wizcorp/cachepuncher/Readme.md

 ![Cockpuncher (the Onion Movie)](./cockpuncher.jpg)

-Don't you just hate browsers that cache overly aggressively.
+Don't you just hate browsers that cache overly aggressively?
 Yes, I'm looking at you Chrome and Mobile Safari, you rule breaking maniacs.
 It's time for the cache puncher!

 This tiny piece of software will generate a unique time-based code that you can inject into your